alphaguy4/Design-Patterns/src/com/design/pattern/observer/README.md

 * Major drawback in above case is classes that already extends different class can use java Observable classes.

 ## Design Principles
+* Identify the aspect of your application that vary and separate them from what stays the same.
 * Strive for loosely coupled design between objects that interact.
 * Program to an interface not an implementation.
 * Encapsulate what varies.